Markoudstaal/abuseipdb-checker/README.md

 ## Prerequisites

-Your going to need either an SMTP server or Pushover account to send messages.
+You're going to need either an SMTP server or Pushover account to send messages.
 Also an abuseipdb account is needed to access their API.

-Pushover account can be created [here](https://pushover.net/) and Abusipdb account can be created [here](https://www.abuseipdb.com/)
+Pushover account can be created [here](https://pushover.net/) and Abuseipdb account can be created [here](https://www.abuseipdb.com/)

 ## Installation